 Sometimes you just need a big plate of comfort food, right?
 This Swedish meatball recipe will definitely take care of your craving – it’s hearty, comforting, and you don’t have to spend hours making it!
 These are our easy Swedish meatballs we make on repeat when we want something delicious on a cold night.

-Basically, it’s a dish with meatballs that are served in a sauce that is made with beef broth and thickened with flour and butter, also known as a roux.
-There are lots of variations and the recipe I’m sharing is a really easy one.
-It’s rich, savory and definitely hits the spot when you want a hearty dinner.
+Basically, it’s a dish with meatballs that are served in a creamy gravy that is made with beef broth and thickened with flour and butter, also known as a roux.
+The secret to making this recipe so easy is frozen meatballs, so we call this our semi homemade Swedish meatballs!
+There are a lot of good options and using them cuts the work in half.
+This is one of our favorite recipes and we hope you love it!

 How to Make Swedish Meatballs

-Add the half and half and whisk again to combine.
+4. Add the half and half and whisk again to combine.
 Keep stirring the sauce and it will start to thicken.
 This should only take a few minutes.

-Add the cooked meatballs to the sauce and stir to coat them.
+5. Add the cooked meatballs to the sauce and stir to coat them.

-We love this dish with lots of egg noodles!
+6. We love this dish with lots of egg noodles!
 I usually boil them while the meatballs are baking and I’m making the sauce so everything is ready at the same time.

-Add a tossed salad on the side or some cooked veggies to make it a complete meal.
+• Add a tossed salad on the side or some cooked veggies to make it a complete meal.
 Some crusty bread is always nice to soak up all of the extra sauce.

 Overhead shot of swedish meatballs and egg noodles on a white plate with rest of table settings around it